Jacksonville Veterans Lawyer (VA) Disability

 Many veterans injured or disabled by their military service feel frustrated, even betrayed when they find themselves having to fight yet another battle—this time with the U.S. Department of Veterans Affairs (VA)—to get the benefits and compensation they deserve.

 If you have tried, like so many veterans before you, to file a claim for veterans’ disability benefits, only to be denied or to have your disability underrated by VA, do not despair.
-A veterans (VA) disability lawyer serving Jacksonville, Florida can appeal VA’s decision on your behalf and fight to get you the benefits you have earned.
+A Jacksonville veterans lawyer can appeal the VA’s decision on your behalf and fight to get you the benefits you have earned.

 Call Chisholm Chisholm & Kilpatrick LTD at (800) 544-9144 for a free consultation.
 Our contingency fee structure means that we do not get paid unless you get paid.

 Jacksonville VA Benefit Office

 The Basics of Building an Appeal for VA Disability Benefits in Jacksonville

 Chisholm Chisholm & Kilpatrick LTD employs a team of Florida veterans lawyers and accredited VA claims agents.
 These highly experienced lawyers and advocates know what VA requires for a benefits claim or appeal.

 The three fundamental elements that must be demonstrated in order to receive VA disability benefits are as follows:

 - A current diagnosis by a medical professional; and,